PM arrives in Sri Lanka on two-day maiden visit

 - Imran Khan will hold meetings with President Gotabaya Rajapaksa and Prime Minister Mahinda Rajapaksa, and will exchange views on key regional and international issues

 (Karachi) Prime Minister Imran Khan reached Sri Lanka on his two-day visit, local media reported on Tuesday.
-The premiere's visit comes on the invitation of his counterpart Mahinda Rajapaksa.
+The premier's visit comes on the invitation of his counterpart Mahinda Rajapaksa.

 As per details, Imran Khan along with his delegation landed at Bandranaike International Airport in Colombo.
 The PM was presented with the Guard of Honour on his arrival.